Syndicates vs VC Funds: Capital, Flexibility, and Returns Explained

 • Potential follow-on funds

-In a syndicate, investors allocate their own capital, whereas fund managers control capital deployment through capital calls.
+In a syndicate or syndicate fund, investors allocate their own capital, whereas fund managers control capital deployment through capital calls.

 Scope & Flexibility